pvcraven/3d_graphics_class/source/lessons/day_02/day_02.rst

   to take a look at **what** the message was, and then **how** it was conveyed.
 * Next we worked on videos that covered the basics of Blender and covered the basics of Mesh modeling.
+* Blender is free and open-source.
+You can run it on your own computer without paying for anything.
+* CG Cookie has a monthly subscription plan for the videos.
+The college is covering the cost of your videos this month.

 Learning Blender Plan
 ---------------------